chr33s/mcpdoc/README.md

 - Restart Claude Desktop app.

 > [!Note]
-> Make sure you have mcpdoc installed globally with `npm install -g mcpdoc` or use `npx mcpdoc` if you prefer not to install globally.
+> Make sure you have mcpdoc installed globally with `npm install -g @chr33s/mcpdoc` or use `npx @chr33s/mcpdoc` if you prefer not to install globally.
 >
 > <details>
 > <summary>Alternative: Using npx (no global installation)</summary>